Digital Coupon

 Barcode

-The platform offers the automatic generation of barcodes in four different formats.
-It is a method of representing data in a virtual, machine-readable form.
+The Barcode step enables automatic barcode generation, allowing users to redeem their coupons by scanning a machine-readable code.
 If someone scans the barcode with a mobile device's code reader, they are redirected to promotional information designated by the creator.

 Selecting the Barcode Type dropdown menu, you will see the four options available for the Wallet Pass Coupon: